txin/view/README.md

 view
 ====

-change view depending on the eye locations
+Eye location based view changing

 ### Be aware
-1. the index of the cameras. the program uses 1, 2 for 2 USB cameras.
+1. The index of the cameras.
+The program uses 1, 2 for 2 USB cameras.
 0 is for default integrated web cam.
+2. required library (library used) openCV 2.4.9 glfw 3.0
+   glm 2.0
+   openGL 4.2
+3. May need configue the library path and Makefile
+4. tested under Ubuntu 14.04

-## Compiling
+## Compiling & Running
-Main: main program for eyetracking and disparity map make main
+Main: main program runs eyetracking, steroview, and cube. make main
-StereoCalibration: calibration program for stereo cameras make stereoCalibration
-Tuner: SBM tuner for disparity map make sbmTuner
-gpuStereo: SBM with GPU module make gpuStero
+./main.out

 calibration: calibration for single camera make calibration

-### Running
-./main.out
+./calibration.out 1 // calibrate camera index 1, default camera 0

+stereoCalibration: calibration program for one camera pair. make stereoCalibration
+./stereoCalibration

+tuner: SBM tuner for disparity map with 2 default images make sbmTuner
 ./sbmTuner.out

-./calibration.out 1
-// calibrate camera index 1, default camera 0
+gpuStereo: SBM algorithm implemented with GPU module make gpuStero
+./gpuStereo.out

-### StereoCalibration
+### stereoCalibration.cpp
-calibration for customized stereo cameras pair, save the matrices cameraMatrices and distcoeffs as intrinsics.yml and R, T, P1, P2, R1, R2 in the extrinsics.yml
+Calibration for customized stereo cameras pair, save the matrices cameraMatrices and distcoeffs as intrinsics.yml and R, T, P1, P2, R1, R2 in the extrinsics.yml

-### StereoView
+### stereoView.cpp
-using stereo block maching algorithm to compute the disparity map from the 2 calibrated stereo cameras pair, and use reprojectTo3D to get the corresponding 3D coordinates
+Using stereo block maching algorithm to compute the disparity map from the 2 calibrated stereo cameras pair, and use reprojectTo3D to get the corresponding 3D coordinates.

-### EyeTracking
+### eyeTracking.cpp
-Using harcarscade classifying method for eye tracking
+Using haarcascade classifying method for eye tracking and CamShift algorithm is provided to track face size.

-### Tuner
+### tuner.cpp
-SBM tuner, adjust the slider to find the optimum parameters of the SBM function
+SBM tuner, adjust the slider to find the optimum parameters of the SBM class.

-### Global
+### global.cpp
-Global class provides the parameters and storage for global use
+Global class provides the parameters and storage for global use.

 ## Profiler
-Using gprofiler for profiling the memory usage of the program
+Using gprofiler for profiling the memory usage of the program.

 ## Implementation
-1. calibration
+1. Calibration
    2 calibration methods are provided.
    input: configuration file (default.xml)
    output: Cam0Config.xml (calibration.cpp) extrinsics.yml, intrinsics.yml(stereoCalibration.cpp)

-    calibration.cpp only calibrate one single camera.
+   calibration.cpp only calibrates one single camera.
    stereoCalibration.cpp calibrate a stereo camera pair.
    Note: stereoCalibration return the found pattern once both camera find the same pattern.
         The condition is stricter than the single calibration, may needs more time.

-2. eye tracking
+2. Eye Tracking
-Use openCV hararcsde classifier to detect face.
-(Only detect the largest face, with flag enabled) Once user face detected, eye template is extracted.
+Implementing openCV haarcascade classifier to detect face.
+(Only detects the largest face, with flag enabled) Once user face detected, eye template is extracted.
 Then use trackEye function to do template matching on the current frame.

-3. eye depth
+3. Eye Depth
 Two ways of measure eye depth have been implemented.
 (1) Using CamShift algorithm to track hue image of the face detected.
-Then set the height of the bounding box of the tracked area as the depth.
+Then set the height of the bounding box of the tracked area to indicate the depth change.
-(2) Using stereo blocking matching algorithm to compute disparity map.
-With the camera matrices known from the calibration stage
+(2) Using stereo blocking matching algorithm to compute disparity map with the camera matrices known from the calibration stage.
 4. cube
 Use openGL to display a 3D cube to present the eye position change.

-## Limitation
+## Limitation & Improvement
+### Disparity
-1. disparity map only works for a certain distance range. currently 30 cm upwards.
+1. Disparity map only works for a certain distance range between the user and the camera pair.
+   [30 cm, 2 meters]
-2. disparity map accuracy mainly determines on the locations of two cameras. to improve quality, two cameras must be parallel, and need to get calibrated.
+2. Disparity map accuracy mainly is determined by the locations of two cameras.
-3. eye tracking
-   camshift algorithm
+   To get good quality disparity map, two cameras must be parallel, and be calibrated.

+### Eye Tracking
+1. Camshift algorithm tracks the area with similar hues, so it may track the user's neck as well.
+Need to restrict the tracking algorithm further.
+2. Haarcascade algorithm for eye template extraction may not be very accurate.
+3. Surf algorithm also implemented, can match certain features, but not work well with the bounding box.

 By Tianxin Tang
 University of Bristol